The 10 Most Conservative Cities In Idaho For 2025

 Summing Up The Conservative Strongholds in Idaho

-Well there you have it, the places in Idaho that have the highest number of conservatives per capita, with Emmett ranking as the least conservative in the entire state.
+Well, there you have it, the places in Idaho that have the highest number of conservatives per capita, with Preston ranking as the most conservative in the entire state.

 If you’re curious, here are the least conservative cities in Idaho: